sunshanwen/BP4RNAseq/README.md

 down2quan for public RNA-seq data, fastq2quan for newly generated RNA-seq data.

-down2quan can receive only two nontechnical parameters.
+down2quan requires no input data and can receive only two nontechnical parameters.
 The parameter ‘accession’ specifies the accession id of the target public RNA-seq data in the Gene Expression Omnibus (GEO) or the Sequence Read Archive (SRA).
 The accession id can be of a whole ‘BioProject’ or multiple ‘BioSample’.
 The parameter ‘taxa’ offers the scientific or common name of the organism investigated.
 A simple example

 ``` r
 library(BP4RNAseq)